Last Updated on

 The trail we took at Crater Lake is conveniently located near the lodge, it is called Garfield Peak Trail.
 With an elevation climb of 1.115 ft, the first portion of the trail can be fun on the legs.
 But soon you are taken on somewhat of a switchback on the slop of the mountiain where you have amazing views of Union Peak and Mt.
 McLoughlin.

-The total distance of this out and back trail was only 3.5 miles, which typically is not problem, but elvation gains can make you walk a bit slower.
-Especially if you’re not used to altitude.
+The total distance of this out and back trail was only 3.5 miles, which typically is no problem, but elevation gains can make you walk a bit slower.
+Especially if you’re not used to the altitude.
 The high point of the peak is 8,054 ft, but no worries you don’t hike that entire elevation gain.

-Once we made it to the highest viewing point…boy o boy it was georgeous!
+Once we made it to the highest viewing point…boy o boy it was gorgeous!
 The weather was a perfect bluebird day, so we sat just taking it all in for about an hour.